The64thGamer/cheeseepedia/content/wiki/Chuck E Cheese Charlotte (Pineville) Grand Re-Opening Show.md

 **_Chuck E. Cheese Pineville Grand Re-Opening Show**_ is the showtape released on July 19, 2024, to play exclusively for Pineville Grand Re-Opening event.
 The show features a variety of songs released from 2014-2023.

-This show features no intermissions and would play six segments on repeat from around 5:00-7:00pm.
-After the event it would play [Chuck E. Cheese Summer Show 2024 Part 2]({{< ref "wiki/Chuck E Cheese Summer Show 2024 Part 2.md" >}}) from 7:00pm-closing.
+This show features no intermissions and would play six segments on repeat from around 5:00pm-Closing .

 ## Show List ##